5. CITIZEN SOCIOLOGY, ANALYSIS OF CRIME

-A general increase has occurred in the prevalence of sexually transmitted diseases (STD), a subject so frequently ignored by the permissive society.
-Young people aged 16-24 are most at risk.
-Since 1999, the number of annual cases of chlamydia has more than doubled in Britain (this infection is also very widespread in America).
+A general increase has occurred in the prevalence of sexually transmitted diseases (STD), a subject so frequently ignored.
+Young people aged 16-24 are a major sector at risk.

 5.9 Rape and Anonymity Problems

-In March 2013, the Home Office informed that, over the past year, 60,000 women were raped in this country.
+In March 2013, the Home office informed that, over the past year, 60,000 women were raped in Britain.
 Two months earlier, a joint official bulletin on sexual violence was released by the Home Office and other authorities.
-This revealed that an average of about 85,000 women are raped in England and Wales every year.
-Nearly five times as many sexual assaults occur annually.
-This rape crisis obviously raises many doubts about the status of current civilisation.
-There is so much room for improvement that "afflicted society" might be the most accurate description.
+This revealed that an average of about 85,000 women are raped or assaulted in England and Wales every year.
+The rape crisis obviously raises many doubts about the status of current civilisation.
+There is so much scope for improvement that "afflicted society" might be the most accurate description.

-Rape crimes profiled on the British media in recent years leave no doubt that contemporary society harbours a sick sub-set.
+Rape crimes profiled on the British media, in recent years, leave no doubt that contemporary society harbours a sick sub-set.
 A malignant sector of the human population require stern justice, not the petty ordinances which have been the subject of complaint.
 Some years ago, a well known incident occurred in the toilets of a busy supermarket where an unidentified attacker assaulted a very young girl.
 The victim was traumatised, and also terrified of any repetition.
 Rapists are often masked; the worst ones will murder the victim to ensure no possible revelations as to identity.
-Variations of murder include dismemberment of the corpse, and in 2008 a severed female head was found in a plastic bag.
+Variations of murder include dismemberment of the corpse; in 2008, a severed female head was found in a plastic bag.